 Contact after labour

 Thank you for sharing your home, your life, and your birth with me.
 Thank you for having me take care of you.
-Every birth touches my heart.
-Every birth teaches me a lesson and I’m grateful for the experience you’ve given me.
+Every birth or postpartum period touches my heart.
+Every birth or seeing you taking care of baby teaches me a lesson and I’m grateful for the experience you’ve given me.
 Thank you.

 If I miss your labour….